zlu319/CensoredPlanetDataParser/README.md

 # CensoredPlanetDataParser
-A Data Parser for the Censored Planet security monitoring project
+A Data Parser for the Censored Planet security monitoring project: Satellite Dataset Only

+## Pipeline Stage 1
-## Usage: extract-script.py or extract-script-resilient.py
+### Usage: extract-script.py or extract-script-resilient.py
 * Clone this file to the directory you want to test in
 * add directories: raw, us, russia
 * put downloaded files in raw and then run

+## Pipeline Stage 2
-## Usage: Analyze.py (use Analyze-with-ip.py instead to use the next stage in the pipeline)
+### Usage: Analyze.py (use Analyze-with-ip.py instead to use the next stage in the pipeline)
 * Clone this file to the directory you want to analyze in.
 * make sure you include the `site_cat.json` file in the same directory as Analyze.py
 * add directories: samples, outputs
 * copy `russia_april_data.txt` to `samples/` (replace `russia_april_data.txt` with whatever **single** file you are analyzing right now. **Do it for one country and one month at a time**)
 * `python3 Analyze.py`

+Note `histogram.py` can be run on the results of `Analyze-with-ip.py`.
+This tool will calculate the statistics of censored and uncensored websites.

+## Pipeline Stage 3
-## Usage: censored-lookup.py (don't use the limited version; we will lose API accesses)
+### Usage: censored-lookup.py (don't use the limited version; we will lose API accesses)
 * Clone this file into the directory you want to analyze on
 * add directories: `summary-with-ip` (for input data) and `censored-outputs` (for output data)
 * Rename the output files from the `outputs` directory in the previous pipeline stage (Analyze-with-ip.py) to the following format: